 Racks and cabinets are used to group patch panels, switches, network equipment, cable managers and distribution accessories.

-A well-organized rack improves access to equipment, ventilation, security, maintenance and the overall readability of the installation.
+A well-organized rack improves equipment access, airflow, security, maintenance, and the overall clarity of the installation.

 Cable pathways, conduits, trays, raceways and supports are used to route cables safely and in an organized way throughout the building.